anirudhkhatry/anirudhkhatry-website/content/authors/admin/_index.md

 highlight_name: true
 ---

-Anirudh is currently working as a research intern at Microsoft Research, Bangalore, India.
+Anirudh is working as a Pre-doctoral Research Fellow with Microsoft PROSE(PROgram Synthesis using Examples) team based out of Redmond.
 He primarily works on Document AI techniques using Program Synthesis and Machine Learning.
-Anirudh is primarily advised by Mr. Suresh Parthasarathy and Dr. Arun Iyer at Microsoft Research.
+Anirudh is primarily advised by Dr. Mohammad Raza at Microsoft.
 He has a bachelor's degree from Veermata Jijabai Technological Institute (V.J.T.I) in Information Technology.

 Outside of work Anirudh enjoys playing the guitar and listening to songs.